How to Protect your equipment from lightning

 Electrical appliances should be connected to the mains power socket via an Automatic Voltage Regulator (AVR).
 The most common types are rated at 500 Watts and 1000 Watts.
 Choose one that is suitable for the appliance(s).
 You might be able to connect more than one item to a single AVR (check the power ratings).

-An AVR affords good protection against a high-voltage surge and a momentary "brownout".
+An AVR affords good protection against a high-voltage surge and also against a momentary "brownout" (reduced voltage).
 Connect anything that matters to an AVR.
 (It's a good idea to include your electric blanket!)

 A fridge/freezer needs an (AVR) with a timer function so that it doesn't switch off/on repeatedly, since that can destroy a motor.

-Do NOT connect a mains surge protector into an AVR because it could short-circuit its output.
+Do NOT connect a mains surge protector to an AVR output because it could short-circuit the output.
 Check with your supplier if you aren't sure.

 Uninterruptible Power Supply